Vince McMahon: Professional wrestling career

-World Wide/World Wrestling Federation/Entertainment/WWE
+WWE and predecessors (1969–2024)

-Commentator (1971–1997)
+Commentator (1969–1997)

 Before the evolution of the Mr. McMahon character, McMahon appeared as a commentator on television.
 His executive role was not publicized to maintain the illusion of wrestling's staged story lines, or kayfabe.
 While McMahon did publicly identify himself as the owner of the WWF outside of WWF programming, on television his ownership of the WWF was considered an open secret through the mid-1990s.
 Jack Tunney was portrayed as the president of WWF instead of McMahon.

+In 1969, McMahon began appearing on untelevised WWWF events as a ring announcer.
 McMahon made his commentary debut in 1971 when he replaced Ray Morgan after Morgan had a pay dispute with McMahon's father, Vincent J. McMahon, shortly before a scheduled television taping.
 The elder McMahon let Morgan walk instead of giving in to his demands and needed a replacement on the spot, offering it to his son.
 For the younger McMahon, it was also somewhat of a compromise, as it allowed him to appear on television.
-McMahon wanted to be a wrestler but his father did not let him, explaining that promoters did not appear on the show and should stay apart from their wrestlers.
+McMahon wanted to be a wrestler, but his father did not let him, explaining that promoters did not appear on the show and should stay apart from their wrestlers.

 McMahon eventually became the regular play-by-play commentator and maintained that role until November 1997, portraying himself originally as mild-mannered and diplomatic until 1984.
 In addition to matches, McMahon hosted other WWF shows, and introduced WWF programming to TBS on Black Saturday, upon the WWF's acquisition of Georgia Championship Wrestling and its lucrative Saturday night timeslot.
 McMahon sold the time slot to Jim Crockett Promotions after the move backfired on him.
 He eventually acquired JCP's successor company, World Championship Wrestling, from AOL Time Warner in 2001.
 At the 1987 Slammy Awards, McMahon performed in a musical number and sang the song "Stand Back".
 The campy "Stand Back" video has since resurfaced several times over the years as a running gag between McMahon and any face wrestler he is feuding with at that particular time, and was included on the 2006 McMahon DVD.